DaveBsns/SimulatorRaspberry/Protocol.md

 Goal for End of Semester (27.6):
 - same goals as from 30 May 2024
 - additional adjust the durito for incline demonstation
 - Documentation: Write documentation of the project (not paper) until 5.7, latest 26.7.

+Thu, 13 June 2024:

+  Scenario 2: Work in Progress

+  Scenario 3:
+    - Done: WayPointBike slow self driving on bike lane
+    - Work in Progress: Cars taking right of way

+  Rizer:
+    - issue: DataReceiver has inconsistent values in calls variables.

+  Documentaion:
+    - inital draft of Structure missing additional Chapter of Project Structure (For others to know how to work on project in the future)

+  Presentation:
+    - Goal 15 minutes (max 20 with demonstration)
+    - Marc will create inital draft of presentation until next week